 Why do we display Hina dolls on Hinamatsuri?

-Hinamatsuri, which falls on March 3rd (the old festival date is April 3rd), is a day to celebrate the growth and mental maturity of children and wish them good health and happiness for the future.
+Hinamatsuri is a day held on March 3rd (formerly April 3rd), when people celebrate the growth and mental development of their children, and pray for their good health and happiness in the future.

-It has a long history, having been the home of shoguns, nobles, and feudal lords since the Muromachi period.
+It has a long history, having been the dwelling place of the Shogun, nobles, and feudal lords since the Muromachi period.

-However, we live in an age where we have a lot of different televisions, information, and games.
+However, we live in an age where we have a lot of different types of television, information, and games to play.

-It is a shame that the true meaning of Hina dolls is not being passed down.
+It is unfortunate that the true meaning of Hina dolls has not been passed down.

 What is Hinamatsuri?